 with the sponsor requirements, I explain the rules, help people lose their

-inhibitions and give the players nicknames as part of their introductions.
+Davenport and Billie Jean King, and give out nicknames as part of player introductions.
 For

-good time for all ages and you should come and experience it, but wait for the
+good time for all ages, but wait for the

 summer when the actual matches are happening.
 It's more productive that